 Looking at call center work, this “digital static” leads to higher rates of burnout in the profession.
 Contact center staff must be available for customers more than ever.
 A company’s contact center software adds to the stress by rotating between several tools and data sources.
 This inefficiency contributes to a poor work-life balance and high anxiety, overworking, and exhaustion.

-Gallup’s research suggests that mismanagement has a significant influence on call center burnout.
-Therefore, call center managers need to be aware of the common burnout signs to build a more engaged team.
+Gallup’s research suggests that mismanagement significantly influences call center burnout.
+Therefore, call center managers must be aware of the common burnout signs to build a more engaged team.

 1. Long hours and overworking

-Many call centers have shifted to remote work, so employees can work anywhere.
+Many call centers have shifted to remote work so that employees can work anywhere.
 They must cater to the needs of a multi-channel customer experience.
 As such, customer satisfaction scores are likely to decrease among overworked employees.

 Remote call center professionals feel more pressure to work longer hours.
 According to Indeed’s Employee Burnout Report, 38% of remote employees feel pressure from managers to work more hours.
 And 21% feel the same pressure from customers and clients.

 Working longer hours with less time off is a recipe for employee burnout.

 Virtual call center employees struggle to keep up with the surge of business software.